MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/ui/ArticleInfiniteList/README.md

 ```

 ## Conclusion
 The `ArticleInfiniteList` component is essential for managing and displaying a list of articles in a manner that adapts to both modern and legacy interfaces.
-By using feature flags to conditionally render the `RedesignedArticleInfiniteList` or `DeprecatedArticleInfiniteList`, it ensures that users have a consistent and optimized experience based on the application's design configuration.
+By using feature flags to conditionally render the `ArticleInfiniteListRedesigned` or `DeprecatedArticleInfiniteList`, it ensures that users have a consistent and optimized experience based on the application's design configuration.

 This component efficiently handles infinite scrolling, loading states, error conditions, and no articles scenarios, providing a robust solution for displaying articles.
 Its ability to toggle between different UI versions facilitates a smooth transition to newer designs while maintaining compatibility with older interfaces, ultimately enhancing user experience and performance.